 My group is interested in exploring novel reactions of azides and alkynes.
 Traditionally, these two components have been assembled to form 1,4-substituted triazoles, one of the “click reactions.”
 Complementary to this work, our group has determined a method to react alkynes and sulfonyl-azides to form 1,5-sulfonyl-triazoles.
 The umpolung reactivity was also explored wherein an electrophilic alkyne was reacted with azide nucleophiles to form and react as cyanocarbenes after extrusion of dinitrogen.
-Funding for this project has been provided by the American Chemical Society Petroleum Research Fund in the form of a Doctoral New Investigator (52488-DNI1).
+Funding for this project was provided by the American Chemical Society Petroleum Research Fund in the form of a Doctoral New Investigator (52488-DNI1) and is currently provided by the National Science Foundation in the form of a CAREER grant (1351883).
 This support is gratefully acknowledged.

 “Exploring the reactivity of 1,5-disubstituted sulfonyl-triazoles: Thermolysis and Rh(II)-catalyzed synthesis of α-sulfonyl nitriles”